PlumpMath/repl11/README.rst

   thereof is already in place)
 - line profiling blocks of code (get wrapped in @profiled defs)
 - embedding into running application
-- eval/exev within specific module a la clojure
+- eval/exev within specific module a la clojure based on current file
 - logging of session
 - open definition, show source, etc.
 - repl config : which interpreter, pythonpath, cwd, venv etc.
 - start repl from vim's python in subprocess
-- auto deep reloading
 - complete available modules

 - cover as much as possible with tests..